General Business Principles of the Diehl Group

 All employees must avoid any situation which could result in a conflict between their own personal interests and the interests of Diehl.
 A conflict of interest can result when an employee takes a course of action or pursues interests which can hamper him or her in objectively and effectively carrying out his or her duties and meeting his or her responsibility to Diehl.

-Gifts and other benefits may be accepted or given only after approval by the respective company superior or responsible person and only under the condition that the gift(s) or benefit(s) do not contravene prevailing laws or guidelines, are within proper limits, and are not intended to influence business decisions in a dishonest manner.
+Gifts and other benefits may be accepted or granted only after approval by the respective company superior or Corporate Compliance Officer (CCO) and only under the condition that the gifts or benefits do not contravene laws or guidelines, are within proper limits, and are not intended to influence decisions in a dishonest manner.
 The question of whether gifts or invitations are appropriate is to be decided according to normal business practices and with due consideration, if necessary, for the special customs of each individual country.
 Every appearance of dishonesty and incorrect behavior is to be avoided.

-Every employee is obliged to treat business information about Diehl or its business partners that is not public knowledge with the strictest confidentiality and to protect it from unintentional disclosure.
+Every employee is obliged to treat business information about Diehl or its business partners that is not public knowledge with confidentiality and to protect it from unintentional disclosure.

 One of Diehl's most significant assets is its intellectual property.
 This includes patents, business secrets, trademark rights and copyrights.
-It is corporate policy at Diehl to exercise all rights to economically significant intellectual property, and to use, maintain, protect and defend them in a responsible manner.
-Diehl respects the intellectual property of other natural persons and legal entities and uses the relevant information, computer programs or processes only in accordance with the respective licence agreements or within the framework of the legal provisions.
+It is Diehl's Group policy to exercise all rights to economically significant intellectual property, and to use, maintain, protect and defend them in a responsible manner.
+Diehl respects the intellectual property of other natural persons and legal entities and uses the relevant information, computer programs or processes only in accordance with the respective license agreements or within the framework of the legal provisions.

-Personal data are only collected, processed and utilised insofar as this is permitted by law, serves legitimate purposes and is necessary for the fulfilment of duties.
+Personal data is collected, processed and utilized only insofar as this is permitted by law, serves legitimate purposes and is necessary for the fulfillment of duties.
+All employees must handle and protect personal data in accordance with applicable laws.

 The personal dignity, privacy and personality rights of each individual are to be respected.
-Employees must not be subject to corporal punishment or physical, sexual, psychological or verbal harassment or abuse.
+Employees may not be subject to corporal punishment or physical, sexual, psychological or verbal harassment or abuse.

-Cultural differences are recognised and respected.
-All employees shall be fundamentally assessed only on the basis of the abilities and qualifications required for the job, i.a. in questions of recruitment, promotion, remuneration, additional benefits, further training and qualification, dismissal and termination of the employment contract.
+Cultural differences are recognized and respected.
+All employees shall be fundamentally assessed only on the basis of the abilities and qualifications required for the job, including the issues of recruitment, promotion, remuneration, additional benefits, further training and qualification, dismissal and termination of the employment contract.

 All employees are guaranteed working conditions meeting the requirements of occupational health and safety, with the relevant statutory regulations representing the minimum standards to be applied.
 Appropriate measures are taken to prevent accidents at work and occupational diseases.